-A--I recommend playing with a metronome, once you got some basic skills in strums and arpeggios BUT quality is more important than the quantity!!
-DON'T practice more then 5-10 min with a metronome in each practice session and when you are practicing with it try to be focus and as one with the tempo.
+A--I recommend playing with a metronome once you got some basic skills in strums and arpeggios BUT quality is more important than the quantity!!
+DON'T practice more than 5-10 min with a metronome in each practice session and when you are practicing with it try to be focuses and as one with the tempo.

 I also recommend playing with drum machine, that way you will also get the sense of the groove.

-Q--I'm a total beginner, I would like to star taking lessons on electric guitar is it OK?
+Q--I'm a total beginner, I would like to start taking lessons on electric guitar is it OK?

-Q--I'm not kid anymore and I have business and family to take care of, how much time do I need to practice the guitar?
+Q--I'm not a kid anymore and I have a business and family to take care of, how much time do I need to practice the guitar?

 Q--Why is it so important to learn some basic strums patterns?

-A--Basic strums are simple rhythm patterns and by repeating those rhythms and learning by heart, you start to develop sense of rhythm and to the BEAT OF THE SONG and not to the rhythm of the melody (often refer to the singing part).
+A--Basic strums are simple rhythm patterns and by repeating those rhythms and learning them by heart, you will start to develop a sense of rhythm to the BEAT OF THE SONG and not to the rhythm of the melody (often being the singing part).

 Q--How can I make the most of the practice?

-Q--Do I need to buy guitar before the first lesson and what kind?
+Q--Do I need to buy a guitar before the first lesson and what kind?

-A--You don't have to buy guitar right away take the first lesson, see if you like it, ask all the questions you want and we can decide together which brand and type of guitar you should get.
+A--You don't have to buy a guitar right away.
+Take the first lesson, see if you like it, ask all the questions you want and we can decide together which brand and type of guitar you should get.

 Q--Do I need to bring my guitar to the lessons?

-A--If you haven't "touched" a guitar I would recommend try it as a righty guitar player, specially if you planning to take private acoustic guitar lessons.
-I have a lot of left handed students all are playing (very well) as a right hand.
+A--If you haven't "touched" a guitar I would recommend first to try it as a right-handed guitar player, especially if you're planning to take private acoustic guitar lessons.
+I have a lot of left-handed students who are playing (very well) right-handed.

-There are plenty of advantages to play as a righty... more guitar options, you wont need to take you guitar everywhere, you can share your guitar with others etc...
+There are plenty of advantages to learn how to play right-handed... more guitar options, you won't need to take you guitar everywhere, you can share your guitar with others etc...

 Q-- Can I learn how to play and sing?

-A--Yes of course! playing and singing is fun and most pleasing BUT if not taught right you can develop really bad rhythm and to mention bad pitch problems as well.
-I work really hard and close with students about it.
-Just mentioned in the first free guitar lesson.
+A--Yes of course!
+Playing and singing is fun and most pleasing BUT has to be taught right so you can develop good rhythm and avoid those pesky bad pitch problems.
+I work really hard and close with students to perfect it.

 Q--Where are the Guitar lessons taking place?

-A-- My Home studio is located in Prospect Park Brooklyn Very close to Subway station but it can also be in your home.
+A-- My Home studio is located in Prospect Park, Brooklyn Very close to a subway station but it can also be in your home.

-I've just opened another location at Midtown New York if you prefer to have the lessons in Manhattan and not at your home.
+I also have another studio in Midtown, NY, if you prefer to have lessons in Manhattan and not at your home.

-Please fill up your address in the contact info !
+Make sure you include your address in the contact info.